talmiller2/slurmcmc/examples/docs/mcmc_surrogate.md

 (which is not known in advance).

 Therefore, using this package could still be useful as a tool to generate training data close to the post-MCMC subspace.
-Meaning, a hybrid approach would to take the following steps:
+Meaning, a hybrid approach would involve the following steps:
 1. Start the parallel MCMC with the expensive queries.
 2. Generate enough relevant data.
 3. Train a fast surrogate model (and test its accuracy).